Total Protein and A/G Ratio

 What might affect my test results?

-is also seen with albumin.
-Making sure you have had enough water before the test will
+albumin levels.
+Making sure you have had enough water before the test will give an

-give an accurate result.
-If the band (tourniquet) is placed around your arm for too
+accurate result.
+If the band (tourniquet) is placed around your arm for too long during

 How do I get ready for this test?